JessePeplinski/phaser-2d-solid-snake/documentation/prompts.md

 # Footsteps
 If the user toggles on sound for the game from the Main Menu, I want a footstep sound to play when they walk.
 The AI should also have footstep sounds.
 The asset is found in /public/sounds/footstep.mp3.
 This file is less than a second long and should loop as needed.

+# Question
+Add a minimap system in the upper right hand corner that shows where the player is on the map and the alert status.
+This should display at all times, debug or no debug mode.
+(The alerts should match what the game is: No alert (nothing shows), low alert, medium alert, high alert)